i-RIC/solver_dev_manual/source/06/03/iric_geo_riversurvey_read_leftshift.rst

 iric_geo_riversurvey_read_leftshift
 =====================================

--  Reads the shift offset value of the crosssection
+Reads the shift offset value of the crosssection.

 Format (FORTRAN)
 ------------------